 We checked out one quaint Korean restaurant with an amazing view to grab a quick lunch.

 The city of Da Lat has several lakes.
-In fact, a lot of points of interest in Da Lat are situated around or near one.
+In fact, a lot of points of interest in Da Lat sit around or near one.

 Going further up the hills of Da Lat, you will find some of the city’s high-end and exclusive mountain resorts and villas.